Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 Every key present in the pattern should be accounted for here.
 Keys names are case-sensitive.
 If an item supports multiple data values and no data value is provided, any item of that identifier will be usable for that key.
 Any `"count"` property present in an item descriptor is ignored and regarded as `1`; stacked items in a crafting grid slot are only consumable one at a time.

 ::: tip NOTE
-Any unicode character from U+0020–U+07FF may be used as a key name.
+Any unicode character from `U+0020` to `U+07FF` may be used as a key name.
 If a key name has more than one character, only the first character is considered.
 Since spaces are by default used to signify empty slots on a grid and there's no way to re-designate a key for a blank slot, it's not recommended to use them as a key.
 :::

 ::: warning